2025 Grammys: Every Major Winner & Biggest Surprises

 Full 2025 Grammys winners list: Beyoncé, Kendrick Lamar, Charli XCX, Chappell Roan and more across the big four, pop, rock, rap, country, R&B and jazz

 The 67th Annual Grammy Awards took place in Los Angeles in early 2025, with Beyoncé, Kendrick Lamar and breakout star Chappell Roan among the night’s biggest winners.
-This post, based on an episode from my YouTube channel Cinema Awards Archive, rounds up every major category winner in an easy, section‑by‑section format.

 Watch the Full Video

 Prefer to watch instead of read?
-This article is adapted from my YouTube episode on Cinema Awards Archive: 2025 Grammys: Every Major Winner & Biggest Surprises
+This article is adapted from my YouTube episode on Cinema Awards Archive: 2025 Grammys: Every Major Winner & Biggest Surprises.

 The “Big Four” General Field Awards